Skip to Content

 Tip: if you’re able to book a train with an early departure, do it!
 It’ll ensure you get more waking hours to watch the world go by.
 If you’re looking just to get someplace while sleeping, book an afternoon departure.

-Dining on the rails of Amtrak
+Dining on Amtrak Trains

 Dining on the Empire Builder was so simple and delicious.
 Since we’re true PNW guys through and through, of course we had to order salmon and potatoes.
 We also enjoyed flat iron steak, roasted chicken with red pepper sauce, and a really great pecan tart… because fall.
 Breakfast was also good with a very simple menu making it easy to get in and out and hop off the train quickly when we arrived at the West Glacier train station.